dincamihai/dincamihai.github.io/source/index.rst

 Summary
 -------

+I'm a Python developer with some experience in Javascript and Java and C++ hacking skills.
+I'm very interested in Machine Learning and Data Analysis.

 The technology involved in the projects I've worked on was/is:

+Web Dev:
+    + Python:
-* Python frameworks: Flask, Django, Zope
+      - Flask, Django, Zope
-* Postgres, hstore, MongoDB, Redis
-* Javascript (Backbone-js, Underscore-js, JQuery, Highcharts)
-* Jinja as template engine for Flask, ZPT and DTML for Zope and Handlebars for JS
+      - Jinja, ZPT and DTML for Zope and Handlebars for JS
-* Jenkins, Sentry
-* Vagrant, Saltstack
-* Peewee ORM
+      - Peewee
+    + Javascript:
+      - Backbone-js, Underscore-js, JQuery, Highcharts

+Machine Learning and Data Analysis:
+    + Scikit-learn, Tensorflow, Keras
+    + Pandas, Numpy
+    + Matplotlib, Seaborn, Folium, Jupiter Notebook
+    + OpenCV

+DB:
+    + Postgres, hstore
+    + MongoDB
+    + Redis

+Other:
-* GIT and SVN (through git-svn)
+    + GIT and SVN (through git-svn)
+    + Vagrant, terraform
-* Salt (orchestration and configuration management)
+    + Salt (orchestration and configuration management)
-* Docker, systemd-nspawn containers
+    + Docker, systemd-nspawn containers
-* Machine Learning (Tensorflow, octave)
+    + Jenkins, Sentry

 `[See the courses section] <http://dincamihai.github.io/#courses>`_